RedMadRobot/state-delegator/README.md

 }
 ```

-With `LoadingStateDelegate` the source code becomes cleaner and much more compact.
+With `LoadingStateDelegate` source code becomes cleaner and more compact.

-#### LoadingStateDelegate
+### LoadingStateDelegate

-To control the visibility of the content, loading, zero-screen, `LoadingStateDelegate` must be initialized with the appropriate views:
+To control visibility of content, loading and zero-screen, `LoadingStateDelegate` must be initialized with the appropriate views:

 ```kotlin
 class LoadingStateDelegate(